MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/windows-commands/wdsutil/Using-the-delete-AutoAddDevices-Command.md

 ms.assetid: 8dcaca6a-212e-4c36-98e3-00938eef6b9c
 ---
 # Using the delete-AutoAddDevices Command
-Deletes computers that are pending, rejected, or approved from the Auto\-Add database.
+Deletes computers that are pending, rejected, or approved from the Auto-Add database.
 This database stores information about these computers on the server.

 ## Syntax